Common Practice Model for schools

 The Common Practice Model will be released later in 2023 and will build on the draft version released in March 2023.

-The Common Practice Model will contain refined pedagogical approaches based on feedback from the sector.
+It will contain refined pedagogical approaches based on feedback from the sector.
 It will also contain the practices that support each of the pedagogical approaches and the phase-by-phase teaching and learning guidance.

-CPM catalogue of resources
+Common Practice Model catalogue of resources

-Download a list of the resources that will be available for schools to support implementation of the Common Practice Model, and information about when these will be available.
+Download a list of the resources that will be available for schools to support implementation of the Common Practice Model and information about when these will be available.

 cpm resource catalogue